btoll/rupert-fp/README.md

     rupert-fp -t foo.js

-Dump the tree to `stdout` (verbose, with code snippets that match the rules):
+Dump the tree to `stdout` (maximum verbosity, with code snippets that match the rules):

-    rupert-fp -t foo.js -v
+    rupert-fp -t foo.js -vv

 Create an `html` document of the same tree (always verbose):